"God led me": Why Semenyo snubbed Man United, Liverpool and Spurs for Man City

 The Ghanaian attacker weighed every option, turned down approaches from Manchester United, Liverpool, and Tottenham Hotspur, then chose the Etihad as the place to grow.

-For him, the move was about development, belief, and faith guiding a major life step.
+For him, the move was about development, belief, and faith guiding a major life choice.

 Why Semenyo chose Man City over rivals